na-na-hi/renget/archive/smgenlorePh2P2.md

  -> **THE- THE IMPOSSIBLE HAPPENS.....** <-

    ***Olorun*** **KNEELS** as his eyes go jade green, clutching his head and hearing the stars scream *(not the Transformer, ~~that bit comes later~~)*.
-   Hera pushes away Zeus to go help Olorun, Zeus tells her to fucking leave the bastard to just die off already, as what is an obviously a larger threat begins to surface.
-Zeus physically flexes ~~on Olorun~~ and does other miscellaneous warm-up stretches and calisthenics unphased, to get warmed up for a fight wih what's rising as the others tremble in shock.
+   Hera pushes Zeus away to go help Olorun, Zeus tells her to fucking leave the bastard to just die off already, as what is an obviously a larger threat begins to surface from the Lake of Hvergelmir.
+Zeus physically flexes ~~on Olorun~~ and does other miscellaneous warm-up stretches and calisthenics unphased, to get warmed up for a fight with what's rising, as the others tremble in shock.

    Mulan's way too young for this shit, sees *something?! (what could it be?!)* pitch-black now break the surface of the water, with Yggdrasil's roots thrashing around and heavily recoiling from it in absolute repulsion.
 All the other Gods ~~hide behind~~ stand behind Zeus, weapons trembling~~, shitting themselves~~ as Zeus casually cricks his neck and stretches some more with a grin on his face.
 Hera leaves Olorun to be proteced by Argus, and runs to Zeus's side, but is still freaking out.
 HOLY FUCKING SHIT, ZEUS IS STILL COMPLETELY UNPHASED WHATSOEVER AND IS FUCKING DARING IT TO COME AT HIM, BRO.
 AN UNDERGROUND THUNDERSTORM VS THE THING FROM THE DEEP - FIGHT!